Prutha0105/Prutha0105/README.md

 During my masters degree, I have published one paper on **Diseases inference on Medical datasets using Classification Machine Learning and Deep Learning algorithms** in Springer, 2019.
 In this analysis of machine learning and deep learning classification algorithms, i have taken breast cancer dataset.
 I have performed SMOTE functions as Data cleaning techniques.
 As a part of my studies i have analyse lions behavior by analysing lions in video and images.
 In that i have used openCV, Python, MATLAB.

-I am currently looking for jobs in Data Analyst role in Vienna, Austria.
 I am passionate about data and its imapct on future of our society.
 Over the past years, I have gained experience in Data engineering, Data modeling, Data architecture, Data schema, Data visualizations and other technologies and tools related to it.

 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.